Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Seaching all records on frontpage does not work

+the /search endpoint doesn't invoke the global search and instead just gives a blank page

 ### Record view - width of the graphical representation

 The width is now dynamically adjusted according to the content.